-The Company seeks to make its brands relevant in all areas important to its consumers.
-Brand awareness is amplified through immersive traditional play, digital applications, publishing and lifestyle licensing and entertainment experiences, including television programming and motion pictures, presented for consumers' enjoyment.
-The Company's focus remains on growing core owned and controlled brands, developing new and innovative products which respond to market insights, offering immersive entertainment experiences which allow consumers to experience the Company's brands across multiple forms and formats, and optimizing efficiencies within the Company to reduce costs, increase operating profits and maintain a strong balance sheet.
+To accomplish these objectives, the Company offers consumers the ability to experience its branded play through innovative toys and games, digital media, lifestyle licensing and publishing and entertainment, including television programming and motion pictures.
+The Company's focus remains on growing core owned and controlled brands, developing new and innovative products which respond to market insights, offering entertainment experiences which allow consumers to experience the Company's brands across multiple forms and formats and optimizing efficiencies within the Company to increase operating margins and maintain a strong balance sheet.

-The Company's core brands represent Company-owned or Company-controlled brands, such as TRANSFORMERS, MY LITTLE PONY, LITTLEST PET SHOP, MONOPOLY, MAGIC: THE GATHERING, PLAYSKOOL, G.I.
-JOE and NERF, which have been successful over the long term.
-The Company has a large portfolio of owned and controlled brands, which can be introduced in new formats and platforms over time.
+The Company earns revenue and generates cash primarily through the sale of a broad variety of toy and game products, distribution of television programming based on the Company's properties and through the out-licensing of rights for use of its properties in connection with complementary products, including digital media and games and lifestyle products, offered by third-parties.
+The Company's core brands represent Company-owned brands or brands which if not entirely owned, are broadly controlled by the Company, and which have been successful over the long term.
+The Company's core brands include TRANSFORMERS, NERF, MY LITTLE PONY, LITTLEST PET SHOP, MONOPOLY, FURREAL FRIENDS, MAGIC: THE GATHERING, PLAY-DOH, PLAYSKOOL, MILTON BRADLEY, PARKER BROTHERS and G.I.
+JOE.
+The Company has a large portfolio of owned and controlled brands, which can be introduced in new forms and formats over time.
 These brands may also be further extended by pairing a licensed concept with a core brand.
 By focusing on core brands, the Company is working to build a more consistent revenue stream and basis for future growth, and to leverage profitability.
-During the first quarter of 2011 the Company had strong revenues from core brands, namely NERF, TRANSFORMERS, MAGIC: THE GATHERING, LITTLEST PET SHOP, FURREAL FRIENDS, SUPERSOAKER and PLAY-DOH.
-The Company's strategy of reimagining, re-inventing and re-igniting its brands has been instrumental in achieving its overall long-term growth objectives.
+During the first quarter of 2012 the Company had strong revenues from many core brands, namely MAGIC: